SenseLogic/CODEX/README.md

 *   Don't use quotes for evaluated HTML attributes : placeholder={ ... }
 *   Use double quotes for HTML attributes : id="..." class="..." style="..." data-name="..." src="..." on:click={ ... }
 *   Use single quotes for string literals
-*   Use pre-incrementations and pre-decrementations : ++productIndex
+*   Use pre-incrementations and pre-decrementations : ++productIndex, --messageCount
 *   Use strict equality operators : ===, !==
 *   Test variables against a constant instead of using a falsy test : !== undefined, !== null, !== 0, !== ''
-*   Use **let** to declare scope variables, using **const** only for named constants.
+*   Use **let** to declare scope variables
+*   Only use **const** to declare global constants
-*   Use script/style/HTML ordering in Svelte components
+*   Use the script/style/HTML order in Svelte components
-*   Fix all warnings and errors, both during compilation and at runtime.
+*   Immediately fix all warnings and errors that you see during compilation or in the runtime console
 *   In Dart, write null safe code, using null values only where required (optional arguments, etc)

 ## Sample Svelte component